A part of your soul, given form and light.

 To work with this paper is a privilege I do not take lightly.
 Washi is becoming rare, even in Japan.
 I choose it as an act of devotion to keep a thousand-year tradition alive, one sheet of paper at a time.
 It is my way of honouring the lineage who still know how to turn nature into Akari, light that breathes.

-I use only authentic Japanese washi, not because it is expected, but because no other material on earth transmutes light with such profound beauty.
+I use only authentic Japanese washi because no other material on earth transmutes light with such profound beauty.

 Its fibres carry the organic irregularity of the hand-made, a quiet embodiment of wabi-sabi, where imperfection is the art.
 Unlike any other material, it transforms light as it passes through, there is a character, a signature, that cannot be manufactured.
 This beauty has not changed in a thousand years.
 It is still moving hearts and minds.